somtoesomeju/election_analysis/README.md

       file_to_load = os.path.join("Resources", "party_results.csv")
       file_to_save = os.path.join("analysis", "election_analysis_by_party.txt")

-the first variable "file_to_load" will connect the "party_results.csv" sheet into our terminal.
+   (note: we need to create a folder to store our data like the "resources" and "analysis" folders above). the first variable "file_to_load" will connect the "party_results.csv" sheet into our terminal.
 The second variable "file_to_save" prints out our results in a text file.
 Declaring both variables allow us to access the spreadsheet.
 Using the python intepreter we would be able to work with our data and produce results.